A Giant Arc on the Sky: The Giant Arc

 Fig.~\ref{fig:qso_field_x3} shows the kernel-smoothed distribution ($\sigma = 11$~Mpc, present epoch) of the background probes (quasars) in the area of the GA for $z > 0.862$.
 It is clear that there are denser areas, less dense areas, and even empty patches, across the whole image, indicating the spatial non-uniformity of the background probes.
 There is a particularly dense band in approximately the northern third, which arises from a deeper area of the DR12Q survey.
 However, there are evidently no artefacts that correspond to the dimensions and orientation of the GA.

 We are now taking the GA to be predominantly concentrated in the redshift interval $0.802 \pm 0.060$, so $0.742 \rightarrow 0.862$.
 Its (present-epoch) depth is then $\sim 340$~Mpc.

 This redshift interval appears to be the optimum, following a heuristic process of stepping through a range of redshift intervals and determining the membership and significance of the GA through the SLHC / CHMS method.
 Redshift intervals of thickness $\Delta z = \pm 0.050$ between $0.760 < z < 0.810$ were tested, using various linkage scales, and a clear peak signal for the GA was seen around the redshift $z = 0.810$ using a linkage scale of $95$~Mpc.
+(See Section \ref{subsect:linkage_scale} for the details of choosing the optimum linkage scale.)
 Further, finer-scale, testing revealed the greatest number of connected GA members to be more precisely located at $z = 0.802$, again for the linkage scale of $95$~Mpc.
 The significance for $z = 0.802 \pm 0.050$ is $4.15\sigma$.
 Widening the redshift interval to $z = 0.802 \pm 0.060$ gives a slightly higher significance of $4.30\sigma$, and the number of member Mg~{\sc II} absorbers is then increased from 42 to 44.

 A second, smaller, agglomeration made up of 10 and 11 absorber members at both $z = 0.802 \pm 0.050$ and $z = 0.802 \pm 0.060$ respectively, although not formally significant ($1.75\sigma$ and $2.04\sigma$ respectively), is clearly also part of what we identified visually as the Giant Arc.
 Conceivably, just one further background probe would be sufficient to yield one further absorber that would then connect both agglomerations as one significant unit.
 We have emphasised the limitations of the SLHC / CHMS method for this dataset, and we might here be seeing their consequences.